AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

 Despite their accuracy, hybrid approach typically introduces significant computational costs due to the dual pipelines for flow and kernel prediction~\cite{ding2021cdfi}.
 To alleviate this, several works~\cite{danier2022stmfnet, shen2024ladder} adopt encoder-sharing strategies to reduce redundancy and latency.
 These designs enhance interpolation robustness in scenarios with large displacements, motion ambiguities, or complex occlusion, where single approach-based models often fail.
 As hybrid architectures continue to evolve, balancing the performance and efficiency remains a central challenge and a promising direction.

-\subsubsection{Phase-based}
+\subsubsection{\textbf{Phase-based}}

-An alternative direction in VFI explores the use of phase information to implicitly capture motion cues.
+An alternative direction in VFI exploits the phase information to capture motion cues.
 In the frequency domain, pixel-wise representations can be decomposed into amplitude and phase components, where temporal phase shifts across frames encode the apparent motion of underlying structures.
-Phase-based methods~\cite{meyer2015phase, meyer2018phasenet} exploit this property by estimating motion through local phase variations, rather than relying on explicit correspondence or pixel displacement.
-To extract and manipulate phase information, most methods adopt multi-scale frequency representations such as complex steerable pyramids~\cite{simon1992shiftable, simon1995steerable, portilla2000parametric}.
-Within this framework, motion is modeled by interpolating both phase and amplitude at each pyramid level.
-Meyer \textit{et al}.~\cite{meyer2015phase} solves this optimization problem explicitly, while later method PhaseNet~\cite{meyer2018phasenet} adopts end-to-end learning strategies.
+To extract and manipulate phase information, most phase-based methods~\cite{meyer2015phase, meyer2018phasenet} adopt multi-scale frequency representations such as complex steerable pyramids~\cite{simon1992shiftable, simon1995steerable, portilla2000parametric}.
+Motion is then modeled by interpolating both phase and amplitude at each pyramid level.
+Meyer \textit{et al}.~\cite{meyer2015phase} solves this optimization problem explicitly, while PhaseNet~\cite{meyer2018phasenet} adopts end-to-end learning strategies.
+These methods offer robustness to lighting changes and subpixel motion, without relying on explicit pixel correspondence.

-However, the effectiveness of these methods is fundamentally constrained by the assumption that motion can be approximated as local phase shifts.
-While this holds for small or moderate motion magnitudes, the assumption breaks down in the presence of large motion, leading to phase ambiguity and aliasing artifacts~\cite{wadhwa2013phasebase, didyk2013jointview}.
-As a result, phase-based methods often struggle to preserve fine spatial details or sharp boundaries in high-speed motion scenarios, limiting their applicability in unconstrained, real-world settings.
-Still, phase representations remain a valuable signal modality and, when combined with other learning-based methods, may help enhance robustness against photometric and structural distortions.
+However, the underlying assumption that motion can be approximated as local phase shift, fails under large displacement.
+It leads to phase ambiguity and aliasing artifacts~\cite{wadhwa2013phasebase, didyk2013jointview}.
+As a result, phase-based methods often struggle to handle high-speed motion and often produce blurry results around sharp edges or occlusion boundaries.
+Nonetheless, phase representations remain a valuable signal modality and, when combined with other learning-based methods, may help enhance robustness against photometric and structural distortions.

-\subsubsection{GAN-based}
+\subsubsection{\textbf{GAN-based}}